biehlerj/biehlerj.github.io/content/experience/moebius-solutions.md

 [Moebius Solutions, Inc.](https://www.moesol.com/) develops advanced Command and Control software, middleware, and integration platforms for the
 Navy and Marine Corps.
 Moebius Solutions has a focus on Opensource Culture and Technical Excellence.

-I currently work at Moebius Solutions as a Jr. Software Engineer working for different customers.
-During my time at Moebius I've worked on the following:
+While working Moebius Solutions as a Jr. Software Engineer working for different customers, I did the following:

 - Contributed to the [AutoInvent](https://github.com/autoinvent) projects [Magql](https://github.com/autoinvent/magql)
 and [Conveyor](https://github.com/autoinvent/conveyor)